TheNoviceProspect/thenoviceprospect.github.io/_posts/2022-07-08-a-new-schedule.md

 spotlight, as it were.

-Having reviewed one of my older series, I realized that doing another campaign-based game might actually be beneficial as well, and since I only recently aquired AC: Valhalla I thought I could kill 2 birds with one stone :smile:
+Having reviewed one of my older series, I realized that doing another campaign-based game might actually be beneficial as well, and since I only recently aquired Control I thought I could kill 2 birds with one stone :smile:

 ## Final thoughts